olegp/common-node/README.md

 ### Installation

-If you don't already have them, [install Node version 0.5.2 or later](https://github.com/joyent/node/wiki/Installation) (for Node 0.4.X check out the v0.4 branch of Common Node) and [Node Package Manager](http://npmjs.org).
+If you don't already have them, [install Node version 0.10.0 or later](https://github.com/joyent/node/wiki/Installation) (previous versions for Node going back as far as 0.4.0 are also available in NPM) and [Node Package Manager](http://npmjs.org).
 It's also highly recommended that you have your $NODE_PATH variable [set correctly](https://github.com/olegp/common-node/issues/20).

 Install `common-node` as a global package: